CS2401-Fall2021/project-lab-part-2/README.md

 * Randomly choose which key unlucks teh room (from 0 to numKeys-1)
 * Randomly decide if the room has treasure (Should be a 1/10 chance)
 * Randomly decide if the room is lockec (Should be a 1/2 chance)
 * Randomly determine which keys are in that room.
-For each key possible, it should be a 1/10 chance that it is in that room.
+There can be 0-3 keys, each with equal probability.
+Randomly select the number of keys.
 * Randomly determine if it has a left room (3/4 chance) and a right room (3/4 chance).
 This should become zero if it's distance from the head is equal to maxDepth.